2025 Best Visual & Performing Arts Schools in Maine

 A degree in visual & performing arts is more popular than many other degrees.
 In fact, it ranks #10 out of 38 on popularity of all such degrees in the nation.
 This means you won't have too much trouble finding schools that offer the degree.

-In 2024, College Factual analyzed 2 schools in order to identify the top ones for its Best Visual & Performing Arts Schools in Maine ranking.
-Combined, these schools handed out 302 degrees in visual & performing arts to qualified students.
+In 2025, College Factual analyzed 2 schools in order to identify the top ones for its Best Visual & Performing Arts Schools in Maine ranking.
+When you put them all together, these colleges and universities awarded 312 degrees in visual & performing arts annually.

 The visual & performing arts school you choose to invest your time and money in matters.
 To help you make the decision that is right for you, we've developed a number of major-specific rankings, including this list of the Best Visual & Performing Arts Schools in Maine.